bjherger/toxic_comments/docs/writeup/writeup.md

 ## Modeling

-While designing and implementing models, there were a variety of decisions to make, mostly stemming from the data set's overlapping labels and class imbalance.
+While designing and implementing models, there were a variety of options, mostly stemming from the data set's overlapping labels and class imbalance.

 First and foremost, the overlapping labels provided for a few different modeling approaches: